 Aaadhar based payment solutions that are emerging strongly into the Indian market signifies the potential scope of carrying out digital payments for rural India even with feature phones.

 NFC technology is new to India, but several small retail outlets have begun using it for their daily transactions.
-Many banks, mobile network operators, vendors and independent companies are already implementing this technology and undertaking trial runs across the country.
+Many banks, mobile network operators, vendors and independent companies are already implementing this technology.
+They undertake trial runs across the country.
 This could be a very well

 The rise of the Internet in rural India, the success of mobile phones and a large unbanked population have created opportunities for payment gateways.
-Futuristic steps like enabling digital payment transactions based on Aadhar numbers could be a game-changer if handled effectively.
+Also, futuristic steps like enabling digital payment transactions based on Aadhar numbers could be a game-changer if handled effectively.

-Huge developments have taken place through payment gateways and many mobile wallet companies, e-commerce players, and government initiatives has been focusing on improving the digital payment solutions for rural India.
+Huge developments have taken place through payment gateways and many mobile wallet companies.
+Also, E-commerce players and government initiatives have been focusing on improving the digital payment solutions for rural India.

-Instamojo too has been actively working towards creating a better platform for Rural small businesses and individuals to find their online presence.
+Instamojo also has been actively working towards creating a secure online platform for rural small businesses.

 Though India is a cash-based economy, with enough awareness, the transition has started towards the digital economy.